apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Obama recalls Trump’s 2020 election chaos while campaigning for Harris in Michigan**
+**Key takeaways: What you missed from Harris' NBC interview**

-You can read more about it [here](https://www.cnn.com/2024/10/22/politics/obama-rally-for-harris-detroit-trump/index.html).
+You can read more about it [here](https://www.bbc.com/news/articles/cq646evy26go).

 ## Requirements
 - Python 3.8